brandanpdx/local-business-api/README.md

 * User is able to edit an existing business in the database using the BusinessId
 * User is able to delete an existing business in the database

-## API Endpoints and Further Exploration Documentation using Swagger
+## API Endpoints and Documentation using Swagger
 * GET /api/Businesses
 * POST /api/Businesses
 * GET /api/Businesses/{BusinessId}